 If you have a disabled person or a senior in your household, then you can deduct that person’s out-of-pocket medical expenses!
 Shockingly, only 5% of households claim this credit.

 Anyone who is at least 60 years can use this deduction.
-It is also available to disabled persons of any age, as long as that person meets these criteria.
+It is also available to disabled persons of any age, as long as that person meets the USDA definition of disabled.